Amgevita (Adalimumab)

 Drug Interactions

-• anakinra (used for rheumatoid arthritis, juvenile idiopathic arthritis) – do not take together
+• anakinra (used for rheumatoid arthritis and juvenile idiopathic arthritis) – DO NOT take together

-• abatacept (used for rheumatoid arthritis, polyarticular juvenile idiopathic arthritis, psoriatic arthritis) – increases infection risk
+• abatacept (used for arthritis conditions) – increases infection risk

 • azathioprine (immune system suppressor) – increases infection risk

-• 6-mercaptopurine (used for certain types of leukemia) – increases infection risk
+• 6-mercaptopurine (used for leukemia) – increases infection risk

 Alcohol & Driving

-Be cautious with activities that require alertness until you know how Amgevita affects you.
+Exercise caution with activities requiring alertness until you know how Amgevita affects you.

 Alcohol